CSB5/skin_metatranscriptome/README.md

 Please direct any questions or feedback to [Minghao Chia](mailto:chia_minghao@gis.a-star.edu.sg) and [Niranjan Nagarajan](mailto:nagarajann@gis.a-star.edu.sg).

 ## Navigating the figures, scripts and plots

-Please refer to [repo_map](./repository_map.txt) for the relationship between figure panels, scripts and plots in this repository.
+The metadata (skin sites and read counts) for the full cohort is [here](./metadata/mtx_mgx_stats_chosen.tsv) Please refer to [repository map](./repository_map.txt) for the relationship between figure panels, scripts and plots in this repository.